 Overthinking during this time of wait can cause future adoptive parents to exacerbate their fears and doubts, creating a vicious cycle of worry.

 Constantly thinking about adopting a child can be referred to as adoption obsession.
-This is very typical of an adoptive parent that has never adopted before.
+This is very typical of an adoptive parent that is new to the idea of adopting a child.

 With that said, it is not unheard of for adoptive parents who are not new to the process to suffer this same obsession.